edclews/hylia/src/posts/a-selection-of-magazine-loot-ive-got-in-the-past-few-months-1.md

 ![Lost In Seoul cover](/images/lost-in-seoul-magazine.jpg)

 Finally, food and culture (but mostly food) from the Seoul edition of the Lost In series.
 There's quite a few of these knocking about and they have their own app as well.
-Just enough to give you a tase - I'm not sure how it compares to the others as I've just read the one but this one is nice enough and I'll pick up some more when I get a chance.
+Just enough to give you a taste - I'm not sure how it compares to the others as I've just read the one but this one is nice enough and I'll pick up some more when I get a chance.

 Lost In can be bought here - <https://lostin.com/>